1. Adopt a relaxed attitude.

 If you are asking for a raise, it is good because you have a legitimate reason, so you will have everything you need on your side to defend your request.
 Gather your successes, quantified if possible, and discuss them during your interview.

-For example, if you know that your last contract saved your company 100,000 euros, it is important to mention it more or less explicitly.
+For example, if you know that your last contract saved your company a lot of money, it is important to mention it more or less explicitly.

 Throughout the process, adopt a positive attitude, smile, this can only show your interlocutor that you are motivated and that you want to see your business move forward.
 So inevitably, if your business evolves, it will seem normal to your superior that you evolve with it.